Ankita Shorey: Early life

-During her childhood, she spent several years in a Buddhist monastery in Ladakh, India.
-She later received theatre training in New Delhi, under NSD theatre's director, Rashid Ansari.

-Shorey graduated with a degree in History Honours from Delhi University, where she was a top student.
+Ankita Shorey was born to her father, Arun Shorey, and mother, Neelam Shorey.

 Career

-Since winning the Femina Miss India International pageant, in 2011 Shorey has worked as a representative for brand products.

-She was the first Miss India and model to be a spokesperson for the jewelry brand Gitanjali Jewelry.
-She also represents Ticino watches and Rare Heritage, a bridal store.
+Shorey worked as a brand ambassador for the jewelry brand Gitanjali Jewelry and few other brands.

 Modelling

-In 2012, Ankita Shorey walked various fashion shows, including Manish Malhotra's Mijwan Sonnets in Fabric as showopener and at India International Jewellery Week with Bipasha Basu.
+In 2012, Shorey walked various fashion shows, including Manish Malhotra's Mijwan Sonnets in Fabric as showopener and at India International Jewellery Week with Bipasha Basu.

 She was the Brand Ambassador at Aamby Valley India Bridal Fashion Week 2012 for JJ Valaya and Tarun Tahiliani.

 In 2013, Shorey walked for Rocky S at Lakme Fashion Week, Anju Modi at Wills Lifestyle India Fashion Week 2013, and Gitanjali Jewelry with Akshay Kumar and Sonakshi Sinha.

 At the 2016 French European Indian Fashion Week, Shorey walked for Narendra Kumar.

 Hosting

 Shorey hosted the Filmfare award in 2012 with Ranbir Kapoor and Shahrukh Khan.

 Movies

 Shorey signed up for a three-film deal with Bhushan Kumar and T-Series in 2013 of different genres.
-Back in 2012, she played herself in the film The World Before Her, written and directed by Nisha Pahuja.